Kate Winslet: Personal life

-While holidaying at Richard Branson's estate on Necker Island in 2011, Winslet met his nephew Edward Abel Smith (legally known as Ned Rocknroll from 2008 to 2019) during a house fire.
+While holidaying at Richard Branson's estate on Necker Island in 2011, Winslet met his nephew Edward Abel Smith (legally known as Ned Rocknroll from 2008 to 2019), the then-head of marketing promotion and astronaut experience at Virgin Galactic, during a house fire.
 They married in December 2012 in New York, and their son, Bear, was born the following year.
-After moving back to her native England, Winslet purchased a property worth £3.25 million by the sea in West Wittering, Sussex, where she lives with Smith and her children as of 2015.
+Following their wedding, Abel Smith became a stay-at-home dad helping Winslet raise her children, and also helping her practice her lines despite being severely dyslexic.
+He later added "Winslet" as one of his middle names.
+After moving back to England, Winslet purchased a property worth £3.25 million by the sea in West Wittering, Sussex, where she lives with Abel Smith and her children as of 2015.
 In a 2015 interview, she commented on how much she enjoyed living in the countryside.

 Winslet has stated that despite three marriages and a family structure that might be perceived by some as "unconventional", she does not consider it to be any "less of a family".
 She turns down offers of work that otherwise would take her away from her children for too long, and likes to schedule her filming commitments around their school holidays.
 Discussing her parenting style, she said she enjoys packing lunches and doing the school run.

-Other ventures
+Activism and charity

 Winslet has lent her support to several charities and causes, along with financial donations and items for auctions.
 In 2006, she became a patron of a Gloucester-based charity, the Family Haven, which provides counselling services to vulnerable families.
 The same year, hand-made envelopes designed by Winslet were auctioned for the "Pushing the Envelope" campaign created by the National Literacy Trust.
 Winslet was one of the celebrities to participate in a 2007 auction to raise funds for the Afghanistan Relief Organization.
 In 2009, she contributed to the Butterfly Book, a compilation of doodles made by several celebrities, to raise money for leukaemia research.
-Also in 2009, Winslet participated in a joint effort with Titanic co-star Leonardo DiCaprio, James Cameron, and Celine Dion, financially to help Millvina Dean, the then last-living survivor of the sinking of the Titanic.
-The donation amounted to $30,000 which was used to pay the fees of the nursing home in the United Kingdom where Dean was living.
+Also that year, Winslet, along with Leonardo DiCaprio, James Cameron, and Celine Dion, contributed $30,000 to support Millvina Dean, the last living Titanic survivor at the time.
+The funds covered nursing home fees in the UK where Dean resided.

 In 2009, Winslet narrated the English version of an Icelandic documentary named A Mother's Courage: Talking Back to Autism, about Margret Ericsdottir, whose child Keli Thorsteinsson has non-verbal autism.
 Inspired by the story, she teamed with Ericsdottir in 2010 to form an NGO named the Golden Hat Foundation.
 The organisation aims to create autism awareness and was named after a poem written by Thorsteinsson.
 As the ambassador for the luxury brands Lancôme and Longines, Winslet partnered with these companies to raise awareness and funds for the foundation.
 She created a make-up collection for Lancôme in 2011 and, in 2017, she designed a new watch for Longines.